laboratoire écologie et art pour une société en transition

 Through art and situated practices, Devenirs buissons asserts that the “right to the city” is also a right to imagination, a right to dream, invent, and re-enchant the places we inhabit.

-They are accompanied by architects and meet with various specialists (biologists, botanists, historians, archivists, local actors), while forging links with residents.
+They are supported by architects and engage with a range of specialists (biologists, botanists, historians, archivists and local stakeholders) while also building connections with residents.

-The team thus enriches its understanding of the local context through social, political, and anthropological readings: migration, urban transformation, diversity, memories of places, and conflicts.
+In this way, the artists deepen their understanding of the local context through social, political and anthropological perspectives, addressing themes such as migration, urban transformation, diversity, collective memory and territorial tensions.

-In Versoix, the team will meet again in February for a winter residency.
-Between August and September 2026, the artists will stay there for five weeks to develop their projects in co-creation with local residents and partners.
-The Buissonnets site will then become a place for workshops, meetings, and artistic experimentation.
+Between August and September 2026, the artists will spend five weeks in Versoix developing their projects in co-creation with local residents and partners.
+During this period, the Buissonnets site will become a space for workshops, encounters and artistic experimentation.

-The final week will feature public and festive presentations, transforming this site, once perceived as empty, into a space imbued with collective memories and new urban meanings.
-As a testing ground for alternative approaches to urban development, it will become a repository for memories in the making, shared emotions, and renewed meanings.
+The final week will culminate in a series of public, celebratory presentations, transforming a site once perceived as empty into a place shaped by collective memories and new urban meanings.
+As a testing ground for alternative ways of “making the city”, it will become a vessel for memories in the making, shared emotions and renewed forms of significance.

 transdisciplinary team